 Our study participants were categorized into patients with and without PPCs, and univariable analysis was performed to assess PPC risk factors (Tables 3 and 4).
-There was no statistically significant difference between variables of age, sex, smoking status, and biomass fuel exposure status.
-On comparing comorbidities, only OAD had a statistically significant difference (p=0.002).
+There was no statistically significant difference between the variables of age, sex, smoking status, and biomass fuel exposure status.
+On comparing comorbidities, only obstructive airway disease (OAD) had a statistically significant difference (p=0.002).
 Abnormal chest radiographs showed a statistically significant difference (p<0.001).

-On comparing laboratory parameters, results showed that the haemoglobin level (median [Q1, Q3]) was 11.1 [8.7,12.4] and 11.70 [9.5,13] (p=0.07) among patients with and without PPC, respectively.
+On comparing laboratory parameters, results showed that the hemoglobin level [median (Q1, Q3)] was 11.1 (8.7, 12.4) and 11.70 (9.5, 13) (p=0.07) among patients with and without PPC, respectively.
 The albumin level was significantly lower in patients with pulmonary complications (p=0.03).
-The blood urea nitrogen level, AST, and ALT values were significantly higher in patients who developed PPCs with p-values of 0.029, 0.019, and 0.009, respectively (Table 3).
+The blood urea nitrogen (BUN) level, aspartate aminotransferase, and alanine aminotransferase values were significantly higher in patients who developed PPCs with p-values of 0.029, 0.019, and 0.009, respectively (Table 3).